HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

-In this subsection, the causes of miss-classifications are analysed by taking examples of UCI Devanagari numeral dataset and IAPR-11 Devanagari dataset, where HCR-Net outperforms and lacks, respectively.
+In this subsection, the causes of misclassifications are analysed by taking examples of the UCI Devanagari numeral dataset and the IAPR-11 Devanagari dataset, where HCR-Net outperforms and lacks, respectively.

-Sub-fig.~\ref{subfig_miss_classification_confusion_mat} presents confusion matrix which shows only two miss-classifications where `digit\_1' and `digit\_7' are classified as `digit\_0'.
-For `digit\_1', this is due to deviations in the structure by writer, i.e., due to bad handwriting and for `digit\_7', this appears to be noise in the recording process as some part of the character seems to be cropped, and it is not possible even for humans to find class of the character.
-Sub-figs.~\ref{subfig_miss_classification_4} and \ref{subfig_miss_classification_5} study miss-classifications on IAPR-11 dataset, which is a small dataset.
-Here, one reason for the miss-classifications is due to similarity in the structure of characters.
-As it is clear from the figures, the character `na' is miss-classified as `ta' because they look quite similar, in fact this is the major cause for miss-classifications.
-Thus, as observed in the literature \cite{Deore2020}, bad handwriting, errors/noises in the recording process and similarity in the structure of characters cause miss-classifications.
+Sub-fig.~\ref{subfig_miss_classification_confusion_mat} presents a confusion matrix which shows only two misclassifications where `digit\_1' and `digit\_7' are classified as `digit\_0'.
+For `digit\_1', this is due to deviations in the structure by the writer, i.e., due to bad handwriting and for `digit\_7', this appears to be noise in the recording process as some part of the character seems to be cropped, and it is impossible even for humans to find the class of the character.

+Sub-figs.~\ref{subfig_miss_classification_4} and \ref{subfig_miss_classification_5} study misclassifications on the IAPR-11 dataset, which is a small dataset.
+Here, one reason for the misclassifications is due to the similarity in the structure of the characters.
+As it is clear from the figures, the character `na' is miss-classified as `ta' because they look quite similar, in fact, this is the major cause for misclassifications.
+Thus, as observed in the literature \cite{Deore2020}, bad handwriting, errors/noises in the recording process and similarity in the structure of characters cause misclassifications.